Platform-OS/platformos-check/docs/checks/missing_template.md

 # Prevent Missing Templates (`MissingTemplate`)

 This check ensures that resources specified with the `render` tag, `function` tag, and the deprecated `include` tag actually exist.
+It aims to prevent Liquid rendering errors caused by referencing non-existent templates.

-## Check Details
+## Examples

-This check aims to prevent Liquid rendering errors caused by referencing non-existent templates.
+The following examples show code snippets that either fail or pass this check:

-:-1: Example of **incorrect** code for this check:
+### &#x2717; Incorrect Code Example (Avoid using this):

 ```liquid
 {% render 'partial-that-does-not-exist' %}
 ```

-:+1: Example of **correct** code for this check:
+### &#x2713; Correct Code Example (Use this instead):

 ```liquid
 {% render 'partial-that-exists' %}
 ```

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 MissingTemplate: